TosbackCgusBridge-Bot/CGUs-versions/Youtube/Community Guidelines.md

 Hate Speech

-"Hate speech" refers to content that promotes hatred against members of a protected group.
+"Hate speech" refers to content that incites hatred against members of a protected group.
 For instance, racist or sexist content may be considered hate speech.
 Sometimes there is a fine line between what is and what is not considered hate speech.
-For instance, it is generally okay to criticize a nation, but not okay to make insulting generalizations about people of a particular nationality.
+For instance, it is generally okay to criticize a nation, but not okay to incite hatred or violence against people of a particular nationality.

 Shocking and Disgusting